Southwark, United Kingdom

 We believe that learning together in a supportive environment provides the best framework for boys and girls to excel at school, to discover new ideas, skills and enthusiasms and to prepare for university and the multi-gendered world of work and life in general.
 Links with local and overseas schools, universities and charities provide further opportunities to enrich that learning in different contexts and to make new and lasting friends.

-Our community is warm, caring and inclusive and we are very proud of our pupils, who leave us with excellent examination results, places at some of the world’s top universities and specialist centres of higher education, and also with a sense of confidence, mutual respect and social responsibility.
+Our community is warm, caring and inclusive and we are very proud of our pupils, who leave us with excellent examination results, places at some of the world’s top universities and specialist centres of higher education, and with a sense of confidence, mutual respect and social responsibility.

-We also greatly value our committed and hard-working staff, whose dedication makes possible the achievements of our pupils.
+We greatly value our committed and hard-working staff, whose dedication makes possible the achievements of our pupils.

 As we look forward in the twenty-first century, we reaffirm our commitment to the following: